-It is well known that tactics play a major role in the chess game.
-The ability to spot tactical motifs and hidden combinations is a must have for every chess players who wish to obtain notable results.
+Tactical Play for Club Players: It is a well-known fact that tactics play a major role in the chess game.
+The ability to spot tactical motifs and hidden combinations is a must-have for every chess player who wishes to obtain notable results.

-It is true that some strong players are gifted with the magic vision and they produce magical tactics in their games one time after another.
+It is true that some strong players are gifted with magic vision.
+So, they produce magical tactics in their games one time after another.
 However, those are only a few.
 Truth is that tactical vision and calculation (they are two different things but pretty much tied one to the other) can be trained and improved to a higher level.
 It takes time, but if you walk through the path, if you do your homework, your tactics will improve 100%.

 The games of Tal and Bronstein to start with.
-Get inspired by going over the most amazing games of these two artists.
-In his book The Sorcerer’s Apprentice, there is a chapter dedicated to explained combinations, for example.
+You should find inspiration going over the most amazing games of these two artists.
+In his book The Sorcerer’s Apprentice, there is a chapter dedicated to explaining combinations, for example.

-Seeing a lot of tactical games will open your eyes about the possibilities hidden on the chessboard.
+Seeing a lot of tactical games will open your eyes to the possibilities hidden on the chessboard.

 Tactics are based on patterns.
-For example, a dangerous pin, a weakness on the king’s shelter, an unprotected piece – these are all tactical themes.
+For example, a dangerous pin, a weakness in the king’s shelter, and an unprotected piece – there are all tactical themes.
 It is useful to learn them all and it should be a fairly easy thing to do.